 (b) Verification reports that support the model data based on documented field settings shall be provided as specified in the Dynamics Working Group Procedure Manual for Generation Resources, Energy Storage Resources (ESRs), and for Transmission Elements represented by a dynamic model.
 The reports shall demonstrate that the model parameters which are commonly tuned match site-specific settings implemented in the field.
 For new Generation Resources and ESRs, these reports shall be provided as required in paragraph (2) of Section 5.5, Generator Commissioning and Continuing Operations.
 For existing Generation Resources and ESRs, these reports shall be provided as required in paragraph (3) of Section 5.5.
 For Transmission Elements represented by a dynamic model, these reports shall be provided no later than two years following energization of new equipment and updated a minimum of every ten years.

-(c) Results of model quality tests and associated simulation files that demonstrate acceptable performance of the models in the planning model software as described in the Dynamics Working Group Procedure Manual.
-These shall be provided whenever a new or updated dynamic model is provided to ERCOT representing a Generation Resource, ESR, or Transmission Element.
-The purpose of these tests is to ensure the quality of the provided dynamic data and models for use in numerous system studies and ensure consistency across planning software platforms.
+(c) Results of model quality tests and associated simulation files that demonstrate acceptable performance of the models in the planning model and operations software as described in the Dynamics Working Group Procedure Manual.
+The Facility owner shall provide updated information whenever it provides a new or updated dynamic model to ERCOT representing a Generation Resource, ESR, or Transmission Element.
+These tests ensure the quality of the provided dynamic data and models for use in numerous system studies and consistency across planning and operations software platforms.
 Therefore, the Facility owner shall also assess sufficient sensitivities, including but not limited to Voltage Set Point at the Point of Interconnection (POI), real power output, and Reactive Power output to ensure acceptable model performance over the entire range of operating conditions.
-An explanation shall be provided for review if model responses do not match.
+The Facility owner shall provide an explanation if model responses do not match.

-(i) All site-specific dynamic models required to represent the Facility shall be included in the model quality tests.
-These tests can be performed in a simple test system without requiring ERCOT System information.
+(i) Facility owners shall include all site-specific dynamic models representing the Facility in the model quality tests.
+Facility owners can perform the tests in a simple test system without requiring ERCOT System information.

 (ii) For Intermittent Renewable Resource (IRR) equipment aggregated together to form an IRR in accordance with paragraph (12) of Protocol Section 3.10.7.2, Modeling of Resources and Transmission Loads, the dynamic model shall represent the aggregated IRR.